 Rachel Topelius, a Managing Member of ANXO Hospitality, which has released a Pride-themed cider for the past few years, says that it’s one of ANXO’s goals to be involved with the communities where it operates, from small farmers to employees to customers and neighbors.
 That means contributing to the community in ways, like training and developing local talent, and participating in COVID-19 vaccination events in areas where access to care isn’t readily available.

-ANXO’s 2021 Pride Cider will be released on June 7, and it will be available for purchase through its website and at select retailers.
+ANXO’s 2023 Pride Cider is currently available for purchase through its website and at select retailers.

 Rainbow Seeker is part of Blake’s Hard Cider Kinder Cider series, ciders which all give back to different organizations.
 Proceeds from this summer’s release, which is a true tropical delight (it blends Michigan-grown apples, pineapple and a hint of sage), are donated to the LGBT National Help Center, a nonprofit that offers support and resources to individuals regarding sexual orientation and gender identity.

 “Growing up in a small town with friends that weren’t comfortable with being themselves and/or coming out in a more conservative community, was difficult to see, and we see Rainbow Seeker as a great opportunity to speak for this community,” said Blake.
 “We also believe the work they do is extremely relevant during this time when people may feel isolated from friends and family depending on their circumstances.”

 The fun, semi-sweet cider is sold by the 6-pack online or in many retailers around the country.
 Rainbow Seeker merch is also available, with all profits from those sales going to the LGBT National Hotline.